 The Laurence Juber Interview

 Will there be a way for fans to purchase an autographed edition from your website?

-Absolutely; while the book doesn't arrive until May, I've already been taking pre-orders from my Guitar With Wings website.
+Absolutely.
+Simply visit my Guitar With Wings website.
 The special edition of 1,000 copies is signed and numbered with a slip case and a bonus CD containing my debut solo release, Standard Time.

-It came about when Paul asked me to record various tunes out of his music publishing catalogue – MPL Communications – in the summer of 1979.
+Standard Time came about when Paul asked me to record various tunes out of his music publishing catalogue – MPL Communications – in the summer of 1979.
 “Maisie," recorded a tad earlier in July 1978 during the Back to the Egg sessions, was my songwriting contribution to Standard Time.
 It was really my first finger-style guitar piece.
 It was recorded with Paul, Denny Laine [he’s playing harmonica], and drummer Steve Holley, so it’s essentially a Wings song.